 #6 Failed economics: The losers’ long list of lame excuses

 #7 Keynes saw the problems but did not solve them

 Accounting is measurement.
 Measurement is the precondition for testing.
 Without testing NO real-world economics, only vacuous political blather and pointless psychological second-guessing.

-Economists are too stupid for the elementary mathematics of accounting.*
+Economists are too stupid for the elementary mathematics of accounting.#1

-* For more details of the bigger picture see cross-references Accounting
+#1 For details of the big picture see cross-references Accounting